zebrium/ze-fluentd-plugin/README.md

 ##### User Log Paths

-In some configurations, you may wish to create a dynamic configuration from a file to be loaded on the start of td-agent.
+In some configurations, you may wish to create a dynamic configuration from a file to be loaded on the start of fluent-package.
 This can be accomplished by creating a log-file-map.conf json file as seen below.
-This file will need to reside in the following location `/etc/td-agent/log-file-map.conf`.
-During log collector service startup, if `/etc/td-agent/log-file-map.conf` exists, log collector service script writes log paths defined in `/etc/td-agent/log-file-map.conf` to `/etc/td-agent/conf.d/user.conf`.
+This file will need to reside in the following location `/etc/fluent/log-file-map.conf`.
+During log collector service startup, if `/etc/fluent/log-file-map.conf` exists, log collector service script writes log paths defined in `/etc/fluent/log-file-map.conf` to `/etc/fluent/conf.d/user.conf`.

-Please note any user log paths configured at installation time via ZE_USER_LOG_PATHS must be added to `/etc/td-agent/log-file-map.conf` to avoid being overwritten.
+Please note any user log paths configured at installation time via ZE_USER_LOG_PATHS must be added to `/etc/fluent/log-file-map.conf` to avoid being overwritten.

 ``` json
 {